KorfLab/learning-C/README.md

 ## Setup ##

-You will need `git`, `gcc`', and `make` on your computer.
+You will need `git`, `gcc`, and `make` on your computer.
 If these are not installed, you will have to install them yourself.

 1. Clone this repository to your computer. `git clone https://github.com/KorfLab/learning-C`
 2. Make a directory for yourself.
 Do all of your work inside that directory.